soliantconsulting/fms-ace/README.md

-# FM'sCap (FileMaker Server Custom Admin Application)
+# FMS ACE (FileMaker Server Admin Console Extension)

+Pronounced as F.M.S.
+Ace

 ## Development

 To run the project in development, you need to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.

-### Dev Install

-  - Install JavaScript components
-    - `docker-compose run --rm build yarn install`
-  - Build JavaScript components
-    - `docker-compose run --rm build webpack`
-  - Set up mount for SSH key in the PHP container (edit host path as needed)
-    - `cp docker-compose.override.yml.dist docker-compose.override.yml`
-  - Bring up the containers and install the PHP components
-    - `docker-compose up -d`
-    - `docker-compose exec php composer install`

-You can now access the project via [http://localhost:8080](http://localhost:8080).

-### Dev Refresh
+### Development Quick Start (See devrefresh for more info)
   - Shorthand Development Environment Refresh
     - Runs a subset of above commands to quickly refresh dev after changes have been made.
       - `./devrefresh.sh`
     - To force all the Docker images to update, you can run it with the `--hard` switch
       - `./devrefresh.sh --hard`

+You can now access the project via [http://localhost:8080](http://localhost:8080).
 # Docker Development Environment

 This application is running apache2/php7.2 built with Docker and stored in git.
 Php package